Toyota Mark II: Third generation (X30, X40; 1976)

-Some models had six-cylinder engines, optionally with electronic fuel injection, borrowed from the larger Crown.
+Some models had two-litre, six-cylinder engines (later also the 2.6), optionally with electronic fuel injection, borrowed from the larger Crown.
 For the Japanese market, all engines were gradually upgraded with Toyota's TTC-C technology to comply with the Japanese Government's Clean Air Act of 1975 and had a "TTC-C" badge on the rear of the vehicle.
-In late October 1977, the 3T-U four-cylinder engine was upgraded to pass the 1978 emissions standards with the aid of a lean-burn design.
-The X30-series chassis numbers were the original codes for the third-generation Mark II, and any vehicle that complied with the new, stricter 1978 emission regulations was assigned the X40 series number.
-Four-cylinder engines were offered for Japanese buyers who wanted the luxury of the six-cylinder models but wanted a smaller annual road tax obligation.
+In July 1977, the fuel injected M-EU engine was revised and fitted with a three-way catalytic converter to meet the upcoming 1978 emissions standards; power figures remained as before and these models did not receive the TTC-C badge.
+In late October 1977, the 3T-U four-cylinder engine was upgraded to pass the new emissions standards with the aid of a lean-burn design.
+The X30-series chassis numbers were the original codes for the third-generation Mark II; models that complied with the new, stricter 1978 emission regulations were assigned the X40 series number.
+Four-cylinder engines were a cheaper alternative to the six-cylinder models and were typically used in vans and cars for professional users.

 The suspension and chassis were updated, and used MacPherson struts at all four wheels, borrowing the rear suspension from the Crown, using semi-trailing arms with four links.
 All body styles were now integrated with a safety cage with crumple zones for the front and rear, a body-on-frame chassis was abandoned, and unitary construction was now used.
 In October 1979 a diesel-engined Mark II went on sale, a first for the model as an alternative to the diesel-powered Isuzu Florian, and the diesel-powered car was exclusive to Toyota Diesel Store locations.

 In 1998, Toyota released a car called Progrès.
 The Progrès' front end resembles an updated version of the X30/X40 series sedan.
 Both feature a combination of round and squared lighting.
 The grille and bonnet also have similar shapes, sizes, and lines.

 The Grande trim was introduced as the top-level trim package, available with either the 2.6 or 2.0-litre version of the six-cylinder engine; it was the only version to be offered with the 2.6 engine in Japan, which was also not available in the Chaser.
 If it had the 2.6 L engine, a "2600" badge was installed on the rear of the vehicle and the bottom right portion of the front grille.
 The Grande trim name remained until the end of the Mark II nameplate.
 It was not until 1988 that Toyota would offer Japanese buyers an engine over two litres in the Mark II/Chaser/Cresta family again.